This article applies to:

 In many cases of legitimate email, the header sender field matches the return-path.
 However this is not always true.
 For instance, mailing lists and role addresses (such as helpdesks) often use a return-path different from the visible From address.

-If you are constructing a whitelist or blacklist of addresses, to ensure good matching use the addresses of the return-path and RCPT TO.
+If you are constructing a list of allowed or denied addresses, to ensure good matching use the addresses of the return-path and RCPT TO.

 You can review message logs to determine the appropriate return-path and recipient addresses.